-Restart Stages, which Launched on April 7 with a special performance for healthcare workers, is a new outdoor venue with 10 performance spaces that will help kickstart New York City’s performing arts sector.
+Restart Stages, which launched on April 7 with a special performance for healthcare workers, is a new outdoor venue with 10 performance spaces that will help kickstart New York City’s performing arts sector.
 Part of the Stavros Niarchos Foundation-Lincoln Center Agora Initiative, Restart Stages will feature events by organizations from across the five boroughs.
 Activities, which will be held for free or at a low cost, include an outdoor reading room, civic and community service events, and family programming.

 OpenStage NYC: Architecture and design firm Rockwell Group and Tait, which designs and constructs live events, have teamed up to create OpenStage NYC — a new initiative that utilizes portable staging to help arts organizations move to outdoor performances this spring that allow for 50-person, socially distanced audiences.
 The performance stages will utilize streets, plazas and other public spaces.

 NY PopsUp: A new festival of pop-up events, overseen by producers Scott Rudin and Jane Rosenthal, will take place over 100 days throughout New York City and State, serving as a model to re-open flex venues — performance spaces that can be adapted in accordance with social distancing guidelines.
 Flex venues include The Apollo, Park Avenue Armory, St. Ann’s Warehouse, The Shed, Harlem Stage, La MaMa, National Black Theatre and The Glimmerglass Festival’s Alice Busch Opera Theater.
-In April, select Broadway theaters, beginning with the Music Box on 45th Street, will open with a series of special NY PopsUp programs.
+In April, select Broadway theaters, beginning with the Music Box on 45th Street, opened with a series of special NY PopsUp programs.
 Confirmed festival performers include Hugh Jackman, Amy Schumer, Alec Baldwin, Chris Rock, Matthew Broderick, Sarah Jessica Parker, Mandy Patinkin and Billy Porter.